mikepfrank/GLaDOS/README.md

 ## Language

 GLaDOS is implemented in Python 3.
-(More specifically, it was tested using Python version 3.6.12 during development.)
+(More specifically, development was begun under Python version 3.6.12, and continued later under version 3.8.5.)

 ## Top-Level Files